09 Apr If You’re Stressed Out, A New Study Shows 20 Minutes in Nature Could Help

 - Remember: For hundreds of years, people rose and went to bed with the sun and worked outside the majority of the day.
 Office life and long commutes are a relatively new phenomenon, and it’ll be good for your emotional and mental health to get outside.

 Feeling stressed because you can’t enjoy what you used to?
 Body One Physical Therapy is here to help.
-We’re locally-owned and operated with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our group of caring, expert physical therapists is ready to be part of your total health and wellness team.
 Don’t put off feeling better, call us today!